Himachal Pradesh: Tourism

 There are a variety of festivals celebrated by the locals of Himachal Pradesh who worship gods and goddesses.
 There are over 2000 villages in Himachal Pradesh which celebrate festivals such as Kullu Dussehra, Chamba's Minjar, Renuka ji Fair, Lohri, Halda, Phagli, Losar and Mandi Shivratri.
 There approximately 6000 temples in Himachal Pradesh with a known one being Bijli Mahadev.
 The temple is seen as a 20-meter structure built in stone which, according to locals, is known to attract lighting.
 They say that this is a way the Gods show their blessings.

-The Great Himalayan National Park is found in the Kullu districts of Himachal Pradesh.
-It has an area of 620 km^{2} and ranging from an altitude of 1500 meters to 4500 meters and was created in 1984.
+A UNESCO World Heritage Site named Great Himalayan National Park (GHNP) is located in the Banjar sub-division of Kullu district.
+It has an area of 700 km^{2} and ranging from an altitude of 1500 meters to 6000 meters and was created in 1984.
 There are various forest types found here such as Deodar, Himalayan Fir, Spruce, Oak and Alpine pastures.
 In the Great Himalayan National Park, there are a variety of animals found such as Snow leopard, Yak, Himalayan black bear, Western tragopan, Monal and Musk deer.
 This National Park is a trail to many hikers and trekkers too.
 Moreover, there are sanctuaries which are tourist spots such as Naina Devi and Gobind Sagar Sanctuary in the Una and Bilaspur districts with an area of 220 km^{2}.
 There are animals such as Indian porcupine and giant flying squirrel found here.
 The Gobind Sagar Lake has fish species such as Mrigal, Silver carp, Katla, Mahaseer and Rohu are found here.
 Narkanda located in at an altitude of around 8850 feet is known for its apple orchards.
 It is located between the river valleys of Giri and Sutlej.